fluencelabs/nox/FluenceCLA.md

 terms below.
 This license is for your protection as a Contributor as well as the protection of Fluence Labs and its users; it does not change your rights to use your own Contributions for any other purpose.
-This contribution license is based on the Apache Contribution License for individuals.
+This contribution license is based on the GNU Affero General Public License version 3.

 Please read this document carefully before signing and keep a copy for your records.